Crochet Chain stitches are needed for every crochet pattern, so this is something that as a beginner crocheter you need to learn how to do.

 - Learn about a turning chain – these are common in most patterns so knowing what they are and why you will use them is a must!

 - Tension – Practice until you have the right tension, not too tight and not too loose, the stitches should be smooth and easy to work into in the next step when you start to work into them again.

 - Find your rhythm – Be comfortable in the way that you hold your hook and work the yarn, the way that I crochet may not be the way that is comfortable for you, as many people do it differently.
 So experiment with the way you hold the hook and work with the yarn.

-- Work with different hooks – Try out using different hooks to see what is comfortable for you, many people use wooden hooks, casein or easy grip.
-It is important you find a hook you like to work with and makes the task easier for you.
-You can also change hook size if you feel like that size is not working well with your yarn choice.
+- Work with different hooks – Try out using different hooks to see what is comfortable for you, many people use wooden hooks, casein, or easy grip.
+It is important you find a hook you like to work with and that makes the task easier for you.
+You can also change the hook size if you feel like that size is not working well with your yarn choice.
 I often do this if I have cotton for example and it might work up a bit tight, so I change my hook from a 5mm (US 8/H) to a 5.5mm (US 9/I).

 - Work with different weights of yarn – from medium weight to more bulky yarns.